makr17/fallout-terminal-hacker/README.md

 # fallout-terminal-hacker
-quick and dirty perl script to assist in terminal hacking in fallout games.
-I've used it successfully in fallout 3, fallout new vegas and fallout 4.  should work anywhere the same game mechanic is used for terminal hacking.
+This is a quick and dirty program to assist in terminal hacking in fallout games.
+I've used it successfully in Fallout 3, Fallout New Vegas and Fallout 4.
+It should work anywhere the same game mechanic is used for terminal hacking.

 * enter words, one per line
 * empty line when done
-* script will make a suggestion, prefixed by '+'
+* script will suggest optimal guess
 * provide feedback from the game (number of characters matched)
 * word list is filtered based on the feedback
 * rinse/repeat